alevani/dojo-hepia/README.md

 1. Login with the 'shodai' account
 2. Go to Subscription (on the side navigation menu)
-3. Hit 'Generate a token'
+3. Hit 'Generate a token', and copy it
 4. Logout from your current account
 5. Click on 'Create a account'
 6. Check the 'I have a token' box